score-framework/py.doc/docs/tutorial/cli/configuration.rst

 We will need to add something else to the same file: the `entry point`_ definition.
-The next line might look a bit complicated, if you are new to this concept, but it basically just says "If some code asks for functions belonging to the *score.cli* group, give her the function *main*, too.
-You can find that function in the package *blog.cli.db*.
-Oh, and tell her this rule is called *db*".
+The next line might look a bit complicated, if you are new to this concept, but it basically just says:

+    If some code asks for objects belonging to the *score.cli* group, make sure to include the function *main*, too.
+You can find it in the package *blog.cli.db*.
+Oh, and tell her this rule is called *db*.

 .. code-block:: python